KSAMissionCtrl/FlightTracker/README.md

 - [FT] Update/New badges can be cutoff from the menu if the craft name is just long enough to not wrap and leave little room at the end of the line to show the badge
 - [FT] Notification badges are too large in the menu and overlap.
 Smaller sizes are being looked into
 - [FT] Hiding a video during archive playback makes it come back when the back seek arrow is used
+- [CR] Going to an astronaut page from the full roster doesn't save filter settings
 - [FT] *Chrome Only* scheduled events tooltip does not show up when the list item is hovered over
 - [FT] *Chrome Only* launch video replays do not always load fully